etanimowo/Workplace-Absenteeism-Analysis/README.md

 # 🏢 Workplace Absenteeism Analysis

 ## 📌 Project Overview
 This project analyzes **employee absenteeism data** to identify key trends, uncover patterns, and provide actionable insights for HR teams.
-The goal is to help organizations improve **workplace productivity, employee engagement, and attendance management** using **Excel, Power BI, and Tableau**.
+The goal is to help organizations improve **workplace productivity, employee engagement, and attendance management** using **Excel**.

 ## 📊 Key Objectives
 ✅ Calculate and visualize the **Absenteeism Rate** across different dimensions.